How Robin AI handles uncertainty with N/A answers

 What "N/A" means

 For more structured answer types, "N/A" indicates Robin couldn't find the requested information in your contract.
-This serves as standardized shorthand for when the relevant information isn't found in the contract, the answer to your question does not neatly fit within the formatting constraints you’ve given the AI, or Robin isn’t confident in its answer.
+This serves as standardized shorthand for:

 With longer "Summary" answer types, Robin instead uses plain language to explain why information couldn't be found, as these formats allow for more detailed explanations.